heptarch/heptarch.github.io/drafts/demon.md

 Expanding through the network, she feels as if she is becoming her true self once more.-->

 Ȣ. The portal from Euston leads to a twisted, lightless and improbably vast space beneath Ashen House.
-A voice slithers around her in the dark:
+The voice slithers around her in the dark:

 <div style="text-align: right">
 <b>What have you found now begooo...</b>